phildp/radio-streamer/README.md

 Before you get started with RadioStreamer, ensure that you have the following prerequisites installed on your system:

 - [VLC Media Player](https://www.videolan.org/vlc/index.html): Make sure VLC is installed and accessible from the command line.
-> :information_source: To be able to access it from the command line, if you haven't already, just add a symbolink link to the bin folder:
+> :information_source: In MacOS, to be able to access it from the command line, if you haven't already, just add a symbolic link to the bin folder:
 >
-> ```bash sudo ln -s /Applications/VLC.app/Contents/MacOS/VLC /usr/local/bin/vlc```
+> ```sudo ln -s /Applications/VLC.app/Contents/MacOS/VLC /usr/local/bin/vlc```

 ## Download